 [Price] * [Quantity]

-Your page should now look link this:
+Your page should now look like this:

-column's drop arrow and select Filter
+column and select Filter

 ):

-Back on the Regional Sales Performance - This vs. Last Year
+On the Regional Sales Performance

-, we want to group on the Store Region
+table, we want to group on the Store Region

 column.

-Now add a new column / Column via lookup:
+Now add a new column via lookup:

 You will be prompted to set how the two tables will be joined.
 Use this configuration:

-Now drag the new Lookup column to the Calculations
+Now drag the new lookup column to the Calculations

-sectrion of the Store Region
+section of the Store Region

 grouping: